Mt. Zion Cemetery in Green Township

 • In the case of very common surnames like Jones or Davis, you may wish to concentrate on others with that surname who are buried in the same cemetery or in the same township.

 • Sometimes there was only one date on the stone, and in that case it was presumed to be a death date.
-However, we have sometimes found that it did indeed represent the birth date, so in those cases we have attempted to check on it, but in some cases the data was not available.
+However, we have sometimes found that it did indeed represent the birth date (usually when a stone is placed before the person has died), so in those cases we have attempted to check on it, but in some cases the data was not available.

 • You may wish to check the maps section (County Map) to locate just where the township in question lies.